speedskater1610/speedskater1610/README.md

 - **Rust** – read “The Rust Book”; built parsers, interpreters, async systems, and embedded Rust.
 - **Java** - I use this for school, I have completed APCSP on khan acedemy and plan to take APCSA and APCSP in school in the next 2 years.
 - **Haskell** – functional programming for lexers, parsers, interpreters, and assemblers.
+- **Zig** - I used a lot for embedded projects as of late 2025 into 2026 build a library in zig for the Vex v5 brain

 [Read my full programming journey](ABOUT-ME.md)